 Chief Education Officer/ Resident Trapscholar

 Kimberlys’ passion and dedication for sexual health started with the loss of a loved one to HIV in 2010.
 Ever since, Kimberly has been committed to educating her community about sexual health disparities and helping her community make safer sex choices.
 While earning her B.A. in Psychology at Syracuse University, she served her community as a peer educator by facilitating various workshops on safer sex, condom negotiation, testing, STDs, HIV and AIDS, healthy relationships and self-empowerment.
 While pursuing her Master of Public Health at SUNY Downstate Medical Center, she worked as an Adolescent Health Educator and as an ambassador for National Youth HIV/AIDS Awareness Day.
-Currently, Kimberly is a dual-degree Master of Social Work and PhD in Human Sexuality Studies student at Widener University.
+Currently, Kimberly is a dual-degree Master of Social Work and Master of Human Sexuality Studies student at Widener University.
 Currently, she works at a hospital as a Social Worker for people living with HIV in Philadelphia while maintaining the operation of KIMBRITIVE, LLC.
 She is an enthusiastic lover of all things makeup, trap music and holistic living.

 CREDITS: Icons ("About Us" page) Clockwise from Left: Pham Thi Dieu Linh/The Noun Project; Misirlou/ The Noun Project; Lloyd Humphreys/The Noun Project; Jeremy J Bristol/The Noun Project; Tina Abi Hachem/The Noun Project; Marie Van Den Broeck/The Noun Project; Ludmil/The Noun Project; Alexandria Coscovelnita/The Noun Project.